DavidVentura/PicoPico/README.md

 * JIT-ting ??

-This project uses [z8lua](https://github.com/DavidVentura/z8lua) to implement Pico8's lua dialect; I've whacked the original repo to make it build with the Pico as a target, it was all implicit casting, which I hopefully got right.
+This project uses [z8lua](https://github.com/DavidVentura/z8lua) to implement Pico8's Lua dialect; I've whacked the original repo to make it build with the Pico as a target, it was all implicit casting, which I hopefully got right.

 This project also gets some "inspiration" from [tac08](https://github.com/0xcafed00d/tac08/tree/master/src) - ideas for things I don't know how to solve, and the "firmware.lua" file